cathaoiragnew/cathaoiragnew.github.io/pages/projects/lotto.md

      <img src="/assets/img/Lotto_eg.png" alt="Website example" style="max-width: 100%; height: auto;" />
    </p>

 First, I used [Selenium](https://www.selenium.dev/){:target="_blank"} to automate web browsing and locate the necessary pages for scraping.
 Then, I utilised BeautifulSoup to parse the web pages.
-By employing regex and Python, I extracted the relevant information and stored the results of 450 lotto draws (approx. 8 years of data).
+By employing regex and some data wrangling, I extracted the relevant information and stored the results of 450 lotto draws (approx. 8 years of data).

    <p style="text-align: center;">
      <img src="/assets/img/results_no.png" alt="Results" style="max-width: 100%; height: auto;" />